bespoken/bespoken-docs/README.md

 - title: Monitoring
   details: Monitor your conversational AI applications 24/7 with ease.
   link: monitoring/
-- title: Load Testing
+# - title: Load Testing
-  details: Not available yet.
+#   details: Not available yet.
 Come back soon to learn more about this topic.
-  link: dashboard/
+#   link: dashboard/
-- title: CLI Documentation
+- title: CLI
-  details: Not available yet.
-Come back soon to learn more about this topic.
+  details: The Bespoken CLI allows you to execute your tests from your own terminal.
-  link: dashboard/
+  link: cli/
-- title: API Documentation
+# - title: API Documentation
-  details: Not available yet.
+#   details: Not available yet.
 Come back soon to learn more about this topic.
-  link: dashboard/
+#   link: dashboard/
-- title: Best Practices
+# - title: Best Practices
-  details: Not available yet.
+#   details: Not available yet.
 Come back soon to learn more about this topic.
-  link: dashboard/
+#   link: dashboard/
 - title: Training
   details: A more pragmatic approach to start with Bespoken.
 Follow along the steps to get your first test configured.
   link: training/overview
-- title: Troubleshooting
+# - title: Troubleshooting
-  details: Not available yet.
+#   details: Not available yet.
 Come back soon to learn more about this topic.
-  link: dashboard/
+#   link: dashboard/

 footer: Bespoken Documentation | Copyright © year-Bespoken | All rights reserved.
 permalink: /